UYO RESIDENT'S REACTIONS TO ATLANTIC FM PROGRAMME (THE MANDATE)

 This study seeks to answer the following research questions:

 i.
-To what extent do Uyo resident know about ‘The Mandate’ on Atlantic FM?
+To what extent do Uyo residents know about ‘The Mandate’ on Atlantic FM?

 ii.
 How often do Uyo residents listen to ‘The Mandate’?